+Name Age Current Position Period of Service

+From То

-Name Age Current Position Period of of Service From То Vincent L. Tempongko 45 Independent Director N.A.
+Vincent L. Tempongko 45 Independent Director N.A.

 Allen L. Copok 46 Independent Director N.A.

+John Peter C. Hager 53 Independent Director N.A

 Messrs.
-Tempongko and Copok have always possessed the qualifications and none of the disqualifications of an independent director.
+Tempongko, Copok and Hager possess all the qualifications and none of the disqualifications of an independent director.